 A2.
 Keep the fun alive during the school day this time of year.
 Preparing for the assessments is important, but don’t take away electives, sports, etc that students enjoy to do so.
 We are having a fun “Rock The Test” Pep Rally. #MSadminchat

 A2: Keep the focus on the kids' future.
-As long as we drive to preparing the students to succeed rather than demonstrate mastery on a test, this is less likely to be a problem. #msadminchat
+As long as we drive to preparing the students to succeed rather than demonstrate mastery on a test, this is less likely to be a problem.

 A2: Purposeful planning can put a spin on test prep from centers to musical chairs review problems.
-I believe a child shouldn’t lose out on their outlets ex: PE, art, etc to cater to test prep. #wholechild #MSadminchat
+I believe a child shouldn’t lose out on their outlets ex: PE, art, etc to cater to test prep. #wholechild#MSadminchat

 A2: One thing that we need to do throughout the year is tie the mastery on the MAAP to future opportunities for the students.
 When they see that they can have more advanced options, greater success on ACT, improved choices, it reduces this problem. #msadminchat